SharksInOrbit/Solris-Satmor/content/(1) Wanderhome (Gates)/Rules/Clocks.md

 ---
-title: North Wind God
+title: Clocks
 draft: true
 tags:
-  - Lore
+  - Rules
 ---
 ## This page is a work in progress

-#Lore
+#Rules